Trading Forex with Futures

 Melamed agrees that in futures, you know the price is real because you know that there is a seller on the other side if you are a buyer and vice versa.
 And every party to the trade gets the same price.
 Aside from the 1-pip that the Globex market-makers take, the biggest hedge fund gets the same price for a $1 million trade as the guy doing a one-lot from his den.

 Here is how it works: A spot trade is for delivery in two business days.
 When you buy on Monday, you would have to make payment in one currency and receive payment in the other currency on Wednesday if you were actually going to take delivery.
 When you want to hold a position past the day of the trade, there is a price.
 And it is not a universally known price.
-The broker has a lot of latitude in assigning the cost to you.
+The broker has a lot of latitude when assigning the cost to you.

 In contrast, futures are contracts for delivery at a date in the future, starting generally three months from now and narrowing down to two days by the time the contract matures.
 Futures were designed for hedgers and speculators with the full knowledge that speculators would be adding much-needed liquidity.
-There is no additional rollover charge for holding a position past the trade date because the contract is already designed with a longer holding window.
-When a futures contract is new, that is, has become the “front month” that is the main focus of trading attention, it has three months to run.
+There is no additional rollover charge for holding a position past the trade date because the contract has already been designed with a longer holding window.
+When a futures contract is new, that is, it has become the “front month” that is the main focus of trading attention; it has three months to run.
 Let’s say you are holding US dollars and using them to buy Australian dollars.
-In theory, you are earning interest on your dollars and the guy who is holding your A$ until delivery date is earning interest on the A$.
+In theory, you are earning interest on your dollars, and the guy who is holding your A$ until the delivery date is earning interest on the A$.
 If the 3-month interest rate on the US dollar is 3% and the equivalent interest rate for the A$ is 5%, the interest differential is exactly 2%.
-Since the guy with the A$ gets to keep the interest earnings, he is willing to sell you A$ for three-month delivery at a discount to the spot price of 2%.
+Since the guy with the A$ gets to keep the interest earnings, he is willing to sell you A$ for a three-month delivery at a discount to the spot price of 2%.

 If you like formulas, think of it as the principal plus interest in one currency needing to be equal to the principal plus interest in the other.
 Since the interest rate is a given and the spot rate is a given, the only thing that can change is the discount or premium from spot that equilibrates the principal plus interest.
-In fact, a forward contract in the professional market for the identical delivery date will be the same 2% discount from spot.
-Arbitrageurs make sure that the equivalence between the forward and future markets is well-nigh perfect, too.
-Think about why this is so – if it were not, the country with the high interest rate would get flooded with foreign cash, since investors could take it out three months later on a forward contract, having earned a higher rate of return with no exchange rate risk.
+In fact, a forward contract in the professional market for an identical delivery date will be the same 2% discount from spot.
+Arbitrageurs make sure that the equivalence between the forward and futures markets is well-nigh perfect, too.
+Think about why this is so – if it were not, the country with the high interest rate would get flooded with foreign cash since investors could take it out three months later on a forward contract, having earned a higher rate of return with no exchange rate risk.

 So, a futures contract already incorporates the “cost of carry,” meaning the interest rate differential.
 The futures market has only four contracts per year, closing in March, June, September, and December.
-The cost of carry is already built in to the prices you see and therefore you have no daily re-calculation nightmare if you want to hold for an extra day.
+The cost of carry is already built into the prices you see, and therefore, you have no daily re-calculation nightmare if you want to hold for an extra day.
 The cost is fixed upfront.

 If you are buying a currency with a higher interest rate, the futures price is at a discount.
-If you are buying a currency with a lower interest rate, you are the one earning higher interest, and therefore the other currency is selling at a premium to the spot price.
-Now let’s shift to the spot market.
-You do a trade on a Monday but you do not close it out on Monday.
+If you are buying a currency with a lower interest rate, you are the one earning higher interest, and therefore, the other currency is selling at a premium to the spot price.
+Now, let’s shift to the spot market.
+You do a trade on a Monday, but you do not close it out on Monday.
 You carry it over to Tuesday.
 You have to pay, or earn, one day’s worth of the interest differential.
 This sounds easy enough – apply the one-day interest rate differential.
 However, it is not easy at all.
-The cash or overnight market is another one of those professional markets that is available to the market-makers at the rates you see quoted in the newspapers, like the fed funds rate.
+The cash or overnight market is another one of those professional markets that are available to the market-makers at the rates you see quoted in the newspapers, like the fed funds rate.
 Primary dealers are not in the business of making $100,000 worth of fed funds available to non-banks for your trade.
 Instead, the rate that is available to the broker acting on your behalf is marked up from the fed funds rate, or it is a one-week rate, or some other rate.

 And you do not know what that rate is.
-Moreover, you cannot deduce it from published rate data, because each borrower/lender in the money markets gets a rate specific to the bank’s private credit rating of that broker.
+Moreover, you cannot deduce it from published rate data because each borrower/lender in the money markets gets a rate specific to the bank’s private credit rating of that broker.
 To make matters more complicated, the one-day rate is not simply one-seventh of the one-week rate, or one-thirtieth of the 30-day rate, or any other easy formula.
 In many cases, the overnight rate is higher than the one-week or one-month rate specifically to discourage exchange rate speculation.
-And number of central banks, such as the Swiss National Bank, maintain rates with that structure or impose it suddenly in times of FX market turmoil.
-One hedge fund went under in the late 1990’s because the Bank of Greece suddenly applied a 400% overnight rate.
+And a number of central banks, such as the Swiss National Bank, maintain rates with that structure or impose it suddenly in times of FX market turmoil.
+One hedge fund went under in the late 1990s because the Bank of Greece suddenly applied a 400% overnight rate.
 Again, it may not happen very often, but it does happen.

-So how do you know if the rollover charges applied to your account are true and fair?
+So, how do you know if the rollover charges applied to your account are true and fair?
 You do not.
 They may be true and fair, or they may not.
-The point is that the calculation is usually not disclosed to the trader, unlike the futures market, where everyone gets the same discount and premium and we know it is true and fair because covered interest arbitrage exists in the spot/forward market to keep the futures price nearly perfectly in line with both the spot FX market and the interest rate markets.
+The point is that the calculation is usually not disclosed to the trader, unlike the futures market, where everyone gets the same discount and premium, and we know it is true and fair because covered interest arbitrage exists in the spot/forward market to keep the futures price nearly perfectly in line with both the spot FX market and the interest rate markets.

 This leads to a final point.
 In the event of a currency crisis in which a central bank suddenly applies punitive overnight carrying costs, the undercapitalized spot retail trader is going to be hit with huge carrying charges that he can either pay or lose his entire position.
 The futures trader sees the effect only in the price of the contract itself and never faces additional charges.
 Crisis or not, the futures contract is the more transparent instrument for the speculator who is going to hold a position for longer than the initial trade date.